gamer-geek/nordvpn_randomizer/README.md

 After you have run the script (as root) it will ask you for a country-code.
 If you don't know which country-codes that are available you can just press ENTER and a list will be provided for you.

-When you have choosen a country-code the script will proceed to randomly pick a OpenVPN server for you and connect to it.
+When you have choosen a country-code the script will proceed to randomly pick a VPN server for you and connect to it.
 After a few seconds it will inform you what VPN IP address you now have and exit.

 You kill your OpenVPN process with:  `sudo killall openvpn`